ucsd-ets/awsed_python_client/README.md

 # aws-ed-api-client
 A client library for accessing AWSEd API.
-Ensure you do the following steps below if you're going to update the existing client.
+Ensure you do the following steps below if you're going to update the existing client..

 # How to Download/Use the Client